Disney Plus: our verdict, exclusive shows, 2020 movies and how to sign up

 Disney Plus is here

-Disney Plus – officially called Disney+ – is Disney's effort to challenge the video streaming market.
-It brings a very Disney-specific approach to a landscape currently dominated by Netflix and Amazon Prime.
-With launches underway in the US, Canada, Netherlands and now Australia and New Zealand, it's already got 10 million sign-ups.
-UK readers will have to wait until 2020 to get it, however.
+Disney Plus – officially styled as Disney+ – is Disney's brand new streaming service.
+It brings a very Disney-specific approach to a landscape currently dominated by Netflix and Amazon Prime, with shows and movies specifically from the House of Mouse.
+With launches underway in the US, Canada, Netherlands, Australia and New Zealand, Disney announced it had 10 million sign-ups in its first week, which shows some serious demand.
+UK readers will have to wait until 2020 to get it, however, along with the rest of the world.

 The purpose of this service is straightforward and exciting: this is the place to watch classic Disney animated movies, Pixar, Marvel, Star Wars, and even 20th Century Fox content (The Simpsons, for example).
 After a week, we're enjoying our time with Disney Plus, with the caveat that it'll be a long wait for its biggest and best original shows.
-Scroll down for more on our Disney Plus verdict.
+Scroll down for more on what we think about Disney Plus, and whether you should sign up in time for the holidays.

 The biggest original show at launch is The Mandalorian, the first live-action Star Wars TV series.
 It's pretty fantastic so far, with production values you would associate with cinema more than TV.
 Over time, Disney Plus will have original content from Star Wars, Marvel and Pixar, putting it in a good position to take on Netflix, Amazon Prime and Apple Plus.